zensolution/SummerProgramming/course_1.md

 ### Quiz

 1. Define an object that describes a cirle in the X-Y plane
+2. Define an object that describes a cat
-1. rewrite the slope function using object
+3. rewrite the slope function using object

   ````
   function slope(point1, point2) {